Harry Potter and the Philosopher's Stone:

 The Authorized Languages of Potter:

-There are also Braille editions for most of these languages
+There are also Braille editions for some of these languages

 Braille US English

-Since its inception, this project has branched out to include languages that do not yet have Potter translations; speakers were nice enough to translate and record the 1st paragraph of book 1 for us; you can find these languages under Non-Potter Languages.
+Since its inception, this project has branched out to include languages that do not yet have Potter translations (authorized or unauthorized); speakers were nice enough to translate and record the 1st paragraph of book 1 for us; you can find these languages under Non-Potter Languages.
 The Authorized Potter Languages will be under that heading :)

 Are YOU a native or near-native speaker of one of the languages of Potter?
 If so, would you like like to a part of my project below?
 If yes, drop me a line through the Contact Me feature here, OR, find me on Instagram @AllThePrettyBooks